Blog

 Medically Reviewed by Dr. Sony Sherpa (MBBS) - August 13, 2024

-The following overview discusses the excretory system with a main emphasis on the urinary system, which is arguably the most important aspect of excretion.
+The following overview discusses the excretory system, with the main emphasis on the urinary system.

 Elimination vs. Excretion

 Cells take in nutrients and use them to produce functional products in response to cellular signals.
-Signals consist of a wide array of compounds, including hormones, microbial by-products and basic nutrients such as minerals, vitamins, amino acids and other peptides.
-Additionally nerve impulses and environmental cues such as temperature and pH affect certain cell cultures in ways that generate signals in response.
+Signals consist of a wide array of compounds, including hormones, microbial by-products, and certain nutrients (such as minerals, vitamins, amino acids, and other peptides) that act as regulatory signals.
+Additionally, nerve impulses and environmental cues such as temperature and pH affect certain cell cultures in ways that generate signals in response.
 Signaling compounds instruct the cell what products to produce from the building blocks it receives.
-They interact either directly or indirectly (via chain chemical reactions) with the cell’s DNA.
+Some of these signals ultimately affect the cell’s DNA by turning specific genes on or off.

-In this context, the excretory system can technically comprise every organ and system in the body.
-Thus the term elimination is used to describe cellular excretion – the waste products are typically eliminated from the cell and moved along to an organ that can process them.
+Because waste is produced by cells throughout the body, many organs contribute in some way to removing it.
+Thus, the term elimination is used to describe cellular excretion – the waste products are typically eliminated from the cell and moved along to an organ that can process them.

 Components of the Excretory System

-The main organs that process cellular waste products for excretion (complete removal from the body) are the kidneys, the digestive tract (mainly the colon and gut microbiome), the lungs and the skin.
-The bladder carries out the final excretion of urinary waste products that are refined in the kidneys, with both organs forming the urinary system.
+The main organs that process cellular waste products for excretion (complete removal from the body) are the kidneys, the lungs, and also the digestive tract (mainly the colon with its gut microbiome), and the skin.
+The kidneys produce urine by filtering waste products from the blood, and the bladder stores this urine until it is expelled from the body; together, these organs are part of the urinary system.

 The urinary system is perceived as being the most important part of the excretory system as a whole and is discussed below.
 The other systems involved in excretion are also reviewed.